chainer/chainerrl/examples/atari/dqn/README.md

 ## Evaluation Protocol
-Our evaluation protocol is designed to mirror the evaluation protocol of the original paper as closely as possible, in order to offer a fair comparison of the quality of our example.
+Our evaluation protocol is designed to mirror the evaluation protocol of the original paper as closely as possible, in order to offer a fair comparison of the quality of our example implementation.
 Specifically, the details of our evaluation (also can be found in the code) are the following:

-- **Evaluation Frequency**: After every 1 million frames (250K environment timesteps).
+- **Evaluation Frequency**: The agent is evaluated after every 1 million frames (250K timesteps).
 This results in a total of 200 "intermediate" evaluations.
 - **Evaluation Phase**: The agent is evaluated for 500K frames (125K timesteps) in each intermediate evaluation.
-	- **Output**: The output of an intermediate evaluation phase is a score representing the mean of all completed evaluation episodes within the evaluation phase (the final unfinished episode during the evaluation phase, if any, is discarded)
+	- **Output**: The output of an intermediate evaluation phase is a score representing the mean score of all completed evaluation episodes within the 125K timesteps.
+If there is any unfinished episode by the time the 125K timestep evaluation phase is finished, that episode is discarded.
 - **Intermediate Evaluation Episode**:
 	- We did not cap the length of the intermediate evaluation episodes.
 	- Each evaluation episode begins with a random number of no-ops (up to 30), where this number is chosen uniformly at random.
 	- During evaluation episodes the agent uses an epsilon-greedy policy, with epsilon=0.05.
-- **Reporting**: For each example run, we take the network weights of the best intermediate agent (i.e. the network weights that achieved the highest intermediate evaluation), and re-evaluate that agent for 30 episodes.
-In each of these "final" evaluation episodes, the episodes is terminated after 5 minutes of play(5 minutes = 300 seconds * 60 fps / 4 frames per action = 4500 timesteps).
+- **Reporting**: For each run of our DQN example, we take the network weights of the best intermediate agent (i.e. the network weights that achieved the highest intermediate evaluation), and re-evaluate that agent for 30 episodes.
+In each of these 30 "final evaluation" episodes, the episode is terminated after 5 minutes of play (5 minutes = 300 seconds * 60 frames-per-second / 4 frames per action = 4500 timesteps).
 We then output the average of these 30 episodes as the achieved score for the DQN agent.
-The reported value in the table consists of the average of 5 of these achieved scores.
+The reported value in the table consists of the average of 5 "final evaluations", or 5 runs of this DQN example, each using a different random seed.

 ## Training times

-We ran this example 5 times for each of 59 Atari domains, for a total of 295 runs.
+We ran this DQN example 5 times for each of 59 Atari domains, for a total of 295 runs.
 Over these 295 runs, on average our implementation took **4.23 days** on a single GPU.
 Looking at the average training time for individual domains (over 5 runs for that domain), we find that YarsRevenge finishes the most quickly, taking only **3.23 days** on average.
 The slowest domain was UpNDown, which took **4.67 days** to complete on average.
-This is very competitive, as several DQN implementations take on the order of 10 days for a run.
+This is very competitive, as several DQN implementations take on the order of 10 days for a single run.